reduxjs/redux-toolkit/docs/usage/usage-guide.md

 })
 ```

-Although we're capable of writing this code, it becomes very repetitive and tends to be error prone as your application grows.
-The situation is made even worse when handling updates to normalized data, and is why it is recommended to use a well-tested normalization library.
+Although we're capable of writing this code, it does become repetitive, especially if you're handling multiple types of data.
+In addition, this example only handles loading entries into the state, not updating them.

-#### Normalizing with normalizr
+#### Normalizing with `normalizr`

-[normalizr](https://github.com/paularmstrong/normalizr) is a popular existing library for normalizing data.
+[`normalizr`](https://github.com/paularmstrong/normalizr) is a popular existing library for normalizing data.
 You can use it on its own without Redux, but it is very commonly used with Redux.
-The typical usage is to format collections fom an API response and then process them in your reducers.
+The typical usage is to format collections from an API response and then process them in your reducers.

 ```js
 import { createSlice, createAsyncThunk } from '@reduxjs/toolkit'